JFreud/congenial-shell/README.md

 ## Attempted Features:

 *Tried to list current directory as prompt.
-Kind of works, but just lists <Machine>.local instead
+Kind of works, but just lists address:directory instead of just directory

 ## Bugs: